 Like the rest of the United States, Palm Beach is currently in the midst of an opioid epidemic.
 Heroin and opioid abuse continues to climb in Palm Beach County and has led to rising numbers of overdose deaths, primary rehab treatment admissions and opioid crime lab cases.

-In 2014, 31.5 percent of people admitted to addiction treatment in Palm Beach County listed heroin or opioids as their primary drug of abuse.
+In 2014, 31.5 percent of people admitted to substance abuse treatment in Palm Beach County listed heroin or opioids as their primary drug of abuse.

 From 2013 to 2014, the number of South Florida crime reports involving prescription opioids rose 87 percent, and reports involving heroin rose 44 percent.